-Several former taoisigh and other politicians have also ended up on boards of large companies, including in the construction and energy industries, while lobbying records show that several former ministers now work as lobbyists across a range of business interests.
+In recent years, several former ministers and other politicians have also ended up working as lobbyists across a range of business interests.

 Under the Regulation of Lobbying Act, ministers and senior public officials cannot engage in lobbying for a year “cooling-off” period after leaving office.
 This only applies, however, to lobbying public bodies or representatives to which they were previously “connected” and the cooling-off period can be reduced or waived.

 There are also no sanctions for failing to comply in this area, and even where a breach of the Act is identified, the Standards in Public Office Commission has no authority to investigate or prosecute.

 We want to build a picture of where former taoisigh, ministers and special advisors end up after life in politics and what influence they may still hold in the political sphere.

 We want to examine how many have also joined lobbying organisations, who they are meeting in Leinster House and what issues they are lobbying on?

 The Standards in Public Office Commission has recommended that lobbying rules for former public officials should be amended.
 We want to speak to legal experts and political scientists about lobbying regulations and where they can be strengthened.

 If you want to make a contribution to help this investigation happen, click the 'Fund This Proposal' button.
 Noteworthy investigations are sourced from and crowdfunded by the public.